DIET - EXERCISE - FITNESS For Life

 Avocados are rich in potassium, fiber, folate, and vitamin K, and they are cholesterol free.

-is an ideal way to develop a balanced fitness program and has several
+training is an ideal way to develop a balanced fitness program and has

-benefits, whether you are a serious athlete or just someone interested in
+several benefits, whether you are a serious athlete or just someone

 Good training exercises: